-You can add the Process Summary component to an Axiom form (typically the Home file), and enable the option Show new item button.
-Users can then click the plus icon in the component header to launch the designated Add File Form for the file group.
-For more information, see the Axiom Forms and Dashboards Guide.

-- You can add a link to the Plan File Directory page to an Axiom form (typically the Home file).
-Users can click the plus icon on the Plan File Directory page header to launch the designated Add File Form for the file group.
-For more information, see the Axiom Forms and Dashboards Guide. - You can place a direct link to the form used to create plan files on the users' form-enabled home page, or on a similar landing page.
+- You can add the Process Summary component to an Axiom form (typically the Home file), and enable the option Show new item button.
+Users can then click the plus icon in the component header to launch the designated Add File Form for the file group. - You can add a link to the Plan File Directory page to an Axiom form (typically the Home file).
+Users can click the plus icon on the Plan File Directory page header to launch the designated Add File Form for the file group. - You can place a direct link to the form used to create plan files on the users' form-enabled home page, or on a similar landing page.
 (In this case it is not necessary to designate the form as the Add File Form for the file group since you are linking to it directly, however, you may still wish to for other reasons.)